Margaret Kibben

-Margaret Grun Kibben (born 1960) is an American Presbyterian minister who is the acting chaplain of the United States House of Representatives.
+Margaret Ellen Grun Kibben (née Grun; born 1960) is an American Presbyterian minister who is the acting chaplain of the United States House of Representatives.
 Speaker Mike Johnson appointed Kibben as acting House chaplain on January 3, 2025.
-Johnson also stated that he is going to be replacing Kibben in the coming weeks.
+Johnson also stated his intent to replace Kibben in the coming weeks, but ultimately did not.

 She also served as the 26th Chief of Chaplains of the United States Navy from 2014 to 2018; she was formerly the 18th Chaplain of the United States Marine Corps (CHMC) and the Deputy Chief of Chaplains of the United States Navy from 2010 to 2014.
 Kibben was the first woman to hold each of these positions.

 Early life and education

 A native of Warrington, Pennsylvania, Kibben entered active duty in the U.S. Navy in 1986.
 She earned a B.A. degree from Goucher College in Towson, Maryland in 1982.
 Kibben received both her Masters of Divinity (1986) and her Doctor of Ministry (2002) degrees from Princeton Theological Seminary, Princeton, New Jersey.
 She also earned an M.A. degree in National Security and Strategic Studies from the Naval War College in 1996.
 Kibben was a senior fellow at the United States Institute of Peace.